 You can support Woolston Eyes Nature Reserve and conservation effort by making a donation.

 The UK has 12 naturally occurring species in these two biological classes, 6 Amphibians and 6 Reptiles.
-There are a number of introduced species which will not be listed or discussed unless evidence of these are reported on the Reserve.
+There are a number of introduced species which have become ferel and have managed to sustain a population but will not be listed or discussed unless evidence of these are reported on the Reserve.

 Lissotriton helveticus - Palmate Newt